Table of Contents

 LA PETITE ÉPICERIE: PART GROCERY STORE, PART RESTAURANT, PART BAR

-Please don’t come and rent one of the uber-affordable AirBnBs or gîtes that overlook the crashing river below, because then they’ll stop being so affordable.
+Please don’t come and rent one of the uber-affordable vacation rentals or gîtes that overlook the crashing river below, because then they’ll stop being so affordable.
 And don’t even think about buying an apartment as your vacation home.
 That’s my plan!

 Don’t make friends with the locals.
 They’re mine.
 I’m quite certain that I am the only visitor they have ever embraced as their own, and I’d like to keep it that way.